CybersecurityLab-unibz/cross_domain_evaluation/README.md

 Link to the publication (under review)

-## Abstract
-Current deep learning-based vulnerability detection solutions discussed in academia are not easily accessible for developers.
-Moreover, their performance in industrial settings is scarcely addressed in the literature.
-Translating approaches from academia to industry is a challenging task, especially when integrating new methods into existing technology stacks.
-Additionally, uncertainty about whether the approach will perform well in an industrial environment hinders its adoption.
-In this work, we propose AI-DO (*A*utomating vulnerability detection *I*ntegration for *D*evelopers' *O*perations), which embeds a transformer-based vulnerability detection approach into the review process of changed or newly developed source code.
-We also compiled three datasets of over 500 thousand functions annotated with state-of-the-art SAST tools, using both open and industry data.
-The datasets were employed in a cross-domain evaluation of a deep learner.
-A survey among developers of the company illustrates the usefulness of the AI-DO.
-Finally, we found that learning from the industrial data accurately predicts vulnerabilities in the same domain, but it forgets in the open-source one.
-We also saw that learning from a domain related open source projects is beneficial for the prediction of vulnerabilities in the industrial context.

 ### Extraction of the datasets from the original source
 The folder /create_datasets contains a README.md with execution examples one how to create the datasets.
 For the industry dataset, only the final dataset is shared; however, not the repositories leveraged to create it.